Simple

 Since Camel 1.1

 The Simple Expression Language was a really simple language when it was created, but has since grown more powerful.
-It is primarily intended for being a very small and simple language for evaluating Expression or Predicate without requiring any new dependencies or knowledge of other scripting languages such as Groovy.
+It is primarily intended for being a very small and Camel specific scripting language used anywhere in Camel such as with EIPs and Route.

 The simple language is designed with intent to cover almost all the common use cases when little need for scripting in your Camel routes.

-The simple language uses ${body} placeholders for complex expressions or functions.
+The simple language uses ${body} placeholders for dynamic expressions and functions.

 Alternative syntax